- Cultural Heritage

 - Member, International Council on Monuments and Sites (ICOMOS)

-- Executive Committee Secretariat Officer and Australia & New Zealand Chapter Coordinator, Association of Critical Heritage Studies
+- Executive Committee Secretariat Officer, Association of Critical Heritage Studies

 - Member, Australian Historical Association